M64GitHub/flagZ/README.md

 ## What It Does
 Parses CLI flags into your Zig struct—flag names match field names (e.g., `-name` fills `name`).
 Strings (`[]u8`) are allocated, integers (`usize`) parsed, booleans flipped—call `flagz.parse()` to fill it, `flagz.deinit()` to clean up.
 Supports any fields you define!

+## What It Does Not
+No `--` flags, no fancy options, no bells or whistles.
+That’s on purpose—`flagZ` strips it down to dead-simple: your struct, your flags, done.
+Need more?
+Grab a full-featured lib—this is for quick, brain-dead-easy parsing, no headaches allowed!

 ## Why flagZ?

 Because CLI args shouldn’t suck.
-Endless loops, conditionals, type juggling—nope! **flagZ** flips the script: define a struct, and *that’s it*—your CLI interface is set, flags flow in, transparent as can be.
+Loops, conditionals, type chaos?
+Nope! `flagZ` flips the script: define a struct, and boom your CLI interface is set , flags flow in, transparent as can be.
 No fuss.

+Ever hacked a tool and thought, “Ugh, CLI flags—how’d that work again?”
+Digging through old projects, copy-pasting, tweaking—such a drag! flagZ was born to zap that hassle: define a struct, and bam—it’s your CLI **and** your variables, no learning curve, no docs to slog through.
+It’s not here to out-fancy the big libs—it’s your instant, transparent shortcut to flags without the fuss. **Focus on your code, not the setup**—flagZ has your back!

 ## Example